 5.2.
 The manufacturer attributes a unique identification number of the format AP-OEM-X-Y to the PEMS test family and communicates it to the authority.
 Here CP is the distinguishing number of the Contracting Party issuing the EC type-approval, OEM is the 3 character manufacturer, X is a sequential number identifying the original PEMS test family and Y is a counter for its extensions (starting with 0 for a PEMS test family not extended yet).

 5.3.
 The authority and the vehicle manufacturer shall maintain a list of vehicle emission types being part of a given PEMS test family on the basis of emission type approval numbers.
 For each emission type all corresponding combinations of vehicle type approval numbers, types, variants and versions shall be provided as well.

 5.4.
 The authority and the vehicle manufacturer shall maintain a list of vehicle emission types selected for PEMS testing in order validate a PEMS test family in accordance with point 4, which also provides the necessary information on how the selection criteria of point 4.2 are covered.
 This list shall also indicate whether the provisions of point 4.1.3 were applied for a particular PEMS test.

+A PEMS test results of a specific vehicle may be used for validating different PEMS test families under the following conditions:

+- the vehicles included in all PEMS test families to be validated are approved by a single authority according to this Regulation and this authority agrees to the use of the specific vehicle's PEMS test results for validating different PEMS test families;

+- each PEMS test family to be validated includes a vehicle emission type, which comprises the specific vehicle;

+For each validation the applicable responsibilities are considered to be borne by the manufacturer of the vehicles in the respective family, regardless of whether this manufacturer was involved in the PEMS test of the specific vehicle emission type.

 Section 6: Performance Requirements for instrumentation